AbubakarWebDev/ReactJS-WebRTC-file-sharing-system/README.md

 4. **Automated Download:** Once the file transfer reaches 100%, the shared file will be automatically downloaded to the system, ensuring a smooth and efficient user experience.

+## Related Repositories
+- [Backend - Signaling Server Repository](https://github.com/AbubakarWebDev/NodeJS-WebRTC-signaling-server): This repository holds the backend signaling server code that integrates with this frontend application.
+For a complete understanding and to see our WebRTC implementation in action, be sure to check out the backend signaling server repo as well.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.